zephraph/notes/Projects/Typescript control flow library.md

     [pluginFoundOnGitHub, downloadFromGithub],
     pluginNotFoundError
   ])
+  .exec()
 ```

-This has its own complexities... one of the things I really want to handle with this is managing sync/async calls with
+This has its own complexities... one of the things I really want to handle with this is managing sync/async calls without the user having to thing too much about them.
+Problem is, as soon as a function returns a promise, it can't return an object to chain things on.
+I could make the whole thing a promise chain, but that implies that more things are promises than really are and creates a lot of visual clutter.

+The biggest different here is that every call on the chain will actually just be queuing up work.
+The work itself won't happen until `exec` is called.

+I'm going to continue to experiment.
+I'll write more about it later.